saccade-studio/SVI/ARCHITECTURE.md

 ### Encoder

-- **macOS**: VideoToolbox H.264 requires macOS 10.8+.
+- **macOS**: VideoToolbox H.264 requires macOS 10.8+; HEVC requires macOS 10.13+.
 Tested on Apple Silicon and Intel Macs.
 - **Syphon**: The encoder uses Syphon.framework bundled with Resolume Arena.
 Building against the standalone Syphon SDK is untested but should work with an updated `-F` path.

 ### Decoder